joelclermont/kendo-docs/getting-started/ui-widgets/appearance-styling.md

 ---
-title: Appearance and Styling
+title: Kendo Widget CSS Styles
 slug: widget-appearance-and-styling
 publish: true
 ---

 # Appearance and Styling
 The appearance of the **Kendo UI** widgets depends entirely on styles defined by the applied CSS classes.
-No inline styles are used, except for some very specific cases when they must be set with Javascript, depending on the browser or configuration.
+No inline styles are used, except for some very specific cases in which these styles must be set with Javascript, depending on the browser or configuration.

 ## Common and theme StyleSheets
- Kendo UI always requires a pair of stylesheets - **kendo.common.css** and **kendo.[theme].css**.
+ Kendo UI requires two stylesheets: **kendo.common.css** and **kendo.[theme].css**.
- The common (base) stylesheet applies styles related to positioning and size, which are not related to the color scheme and are always required for the widget to look (and work) properly.
-The theme stylesheet applies styles related to colors and backgrounds, which are theme-specific.
+ The common (base) stylesheet applies styles related to positioning and size, but which are not related to the color scheme and are always required for the widget to look correct and function properly.
+The theme stylesheet applies theme-specific styles like colors and backgrounds.

-Be sure to include the common CSS file before the theme CSS file, because in some cases the theme CSS file may override base styles because it uses selectors with the same specificity.
+> Be sure to include the common CSS file before the theme CSS file.
+In some cases, the theme CSS file may override base styles as it uses selectors with the same specificity.

 ## Primitives

-The widgets use the so-called primitives, i.e. different HTML elements in different widgets use the same CSS classes to provide a level of abstraction and allow common styling.
+Kendo UI widgets use primitives, meaning that different HTML elements in different widgets use the same CSS classes to provide a level of abstraction and allow common styling.

-Here is an outline of the CSS classes that are commonly used.
+Commonly-used CSS classes include:

 *   **k-widget** - applied to the widget wrapper to set a border, text and background color.
 In addition to t-widget, every widget has its own specific CSS class, for example **k-menu**, **k-panelbar**, **k-tabstrip**, etc.
 *   **k-header** - applied to Grid headers, Menu top level items, PanelBar top level items, TabStrip items, DropDownLists, to set a background image and a background color